 Violators could receive fines up to 2 million RMB and even have their business license revoked.
 Therefore, international brands and companies already look for localized China eCommerce cloud hosting solutions.

 This is especially necessary since many international brands use internationally oriented cloud eCommerce hosting providers.
-Global eCommerce hosting solutions such as Salesforce Commerce Cloud, Shopify Plus or Magento Cloud Commerce host overseas.
+Global eCommerce hosting solutions such as Salesforce Commerce Cloud, Shopify Plus or Adobe Commerce Cloud Commerce (formerly known as Magento Cloud) host overseas.
 Under the new laws, there might be legal implications if international companies use these platforms in China.

 China eCommerce Cloud Hosting: Who Needs to Read this Article